 I will be shooting 20 individual portraits and combining them into a single image.
 All portraits will be taken with the same lighting, background and edit to create a consistent look for the individual and group image/s.

-Every session will be filmed to create extra content & compliment the portrait to explain how lockdown affected each individual.
+We will try to film every session to create extra content & compliment the portrait to explain how lockdown affected each individual.
 This is where we can discuss the recovery and how to adapt to benefit once the bounce comes.

 If you are have any questions, please don't hesitate to get in touch via my contact page